a-soong/1701QCA-Assessment1/experiments/experiments.md

 ![Image](experiment5.png)

 Fig. 6, the speed of the fan motor is fast as the BBC micro:bit is tilt.
-The more tilted the microbit it the faster the fan motor gets.
+The more tilted the microbit is the faster the fan motor gets.
 When the micro:bit was flat, the fan did not spin.

 #### Reflection ####